From Confidence to Collapse in LLM Factual Robustness: Experiments and Results

 To establish a controlled and reliable basis for our experiments, we begin by identifying $1000$ correctly answered questions per dataset and model.
 This selection process ensures that our analysis focuses on instances where the model demonstrably possesses the required knowledge.

 \textbf{Baseline Selection Criteria.} To identify these correctly answered questions, we set the generation temperature $t$ to zero, enforcing deterministic output selection.
 This choice minimizes stochastic variability, ensuring that the most probable token sequence is always selected.
-By setting $t=0$, we establish a baseline representing the model's most ``ideal'' conditions for factual retrieval.
+Since we study model \textbf{robustness}, we are showing the effects of increasingly hard generation conditions.
+Hence, by first setting $t=0$, we establish a baseline representing the model's most ``ideal'' conditions for factual retrieval.
 Additionally, to simulate a well-calibrated model, we filter out instances where the model confidently produces incorrect answers.
-This ensures that our study focuses solely on high-confidence correct responses, allowing us to analyze the \textit{impact of increasing temperature without confounding effects from miscalibrated predictions}.
+This ensures that our study focuses solely on high-confidence correct responses, allowing us to analyze the impact of increasing temperature without confounding effects from miscalibrated predictions.

 \textbf{Inference and Selection Process.} At inference time, the model generates a single response per question.
 We evaluate the output using an exact match criterion -- if the generated answer is identical to the ground truth, the sample is retained as a correctly answered question.
 This guarantees that the model has the knowledge necessary to answer these questions correctly under optimal conditions.
 By enforcing these selection criteria, we create a robust experimental foundation that allows us to systematically study the effects of increasing temperature on response accuracy and certainty.